 This message is sent by the new NG-RAN node to the old NG-RAN node to inform the old NG-RAN node whether the S-NG-RAN node associated with the old NG-RAN node for the UE that was indicated during UE context retrieval is kept or not by the new NG-RAN node during RRC resumption.

+In case of RACH based SDT, the Retrieve UE Context Confirm procedure is also used to request termination of SDT session from the new NG-RAN node to the old NG-RAN node.

 Direction: new NG-RAN node old NG-RAN node.